Did an 18-wheeler hit your car? This article will help you understand how rear-end by a semi-truck cases work and your options for recovering damages.

-- Using the situation: Sometimes, the situation in and of itself can be used as a defense — just like in the example from above where the trucker comes upon an accident with no time to stop.
+- Using the situation: Sometimes, the situation in and of itself can be used as a defense -- just like in the example from above where the trucker comes upon an accident with no time to stop.
 However, trucking companies get pretty liberal with their application of this defense, and they often try to argue that their trucker had no time to brake when, in fact, he did.

 - Blaming a mechanical malfunction: Using the manufacturer of the truck is a popular scapegoat for poor driving.
 In a lot of the cases we handle where the truck driver failed to brake in time, they often claim that "the brakes went out."

 However, in the event that the defense only convinces the jury that you and/or a third party were less than fifty percent liable for causing the collision, the court will reduce the recovery available by that percentage.
 This is called "comparative fault."

 You can see why trucking companies will fight you even when it's obvious that they are to blame for the accident.
-If they can convince a jury that you or some other party are also to blame, they can avoid having to pay for all of your losses.
+If they can convince a jury that you or some other party are also even partially to blame, they can avoid having to pay for all of your losses.

-A lot will depend on how serious the injuries are, if someone lost their life, and how many people contributed to the accident.
-We'd love to be able to a "Value Calculator" for people to just punch in some numbers and see what money they could receive, but that just isn't possible.
+A lot will depend on how serious the injuries are, whether someone lost their life, and how many people contributed to the accident.
+We'd love to be able to a "Value Calculator" for people to just punch in some numbers and see what money they could receive, but that simply isn't possible.
 There are too many variables & factors.

-In other words, there's likely money to go after, and Texas law says that you can sue them for a wide variety of losses, such as compensation for pain and suffering, mental anguish, medical bills, loss of income for missing work, etc.
+In other words, there's likely money to go after, and Texas law says that you can sue the company for a wide variety of losses, such as compensation for pain and suffering, mental anguish, medical bills, loss of income for missing work, etc.

 Don't let the trucking company ruin your case.

 For good measure, here's another example of how trucking companies are continually trying to defect blame onto other people/parties.
 A number of years ago, we had a client who was killed in a trucking accident, Daniel A.

 Related Articles for Further Reading: